Blue Joker

-Blue Joker was an experimental moored balloon-mounted, airborne early-warning radar project developed by the Royal Radar Establishment (RRE) starting in 1953.
+Blue Joker, a rainbow code name, was an experimental moored balloon-mounted, airborne early-warning radar project developed by the Royal Radar Establishment (RRE) starting in 1953.
 The idea was to position the radar high in the air in order to extend its radar horizon and allow it to see low-flying aircraft.
 Ground reflections were filtered out using a moving target indicator (MTI) system.
 Two examples were built and tested in the late 1950s, but the project was cancelled in 1960 as part of the Linesman/Mediator efforts.

 Development

 Basic concepts

 During the early 1950s the Royal Air Force was in the midst of deploying its ROTOR radar network based on the AMES Type 80 (Green Garlic) radars.
 These were powerful S-band radars able to detect high-flying bombers at ranges as great as 250 miles.
-However, due to the curvature of the earth, they were subject to the local radar horizon so low-flying aircraft were not visible until they approached much more closely.
+However, due to the curvature of the Earth, they were subject to the local radar horizon so low-flying aircraft were not visible until they approached much more closely.
 In the early 1950s, there was some concern that Soviet aircraft might be able to fly under the radar's coverage.

 Some sort of airborne radar system looking down from above would address this.
 Aircraft, helicopters and balloons were considered for the role.
 A system using two barrage balloons developed by the Royal Aircraft Establishment (RAE) at RAF Cardington was eventually selected.
-This was due to the problem of converting the range and angle information provided by the radar to a location on the ground if the exact location of the platform was not known, a problem that didn't exist with balloons because they were moored to a fixed location.
+This was due to the problem of converting the range and angle information provided by the radar to a location on the ground if the exact location of the platform was not known.
+This problem didn't exist with balloons, because they were moored to a fixed location.

 Microwaves have the advantage that they tend to scatter forward at low angles, so the direct reflection off flat ground does not necessarily return enough signal to the radar to overwhelm it, a problem that had plagued the very high frequency radars of the 1940s.
 However, it was still subject to reflection off of natural corner reflectors like trees and waves.
 The solution to this problem is to use a form of moving target indication, or MTI.
 This filters out slowly-moving returns, leaving only those in a certain speed range to be displayed, in this case, aircraft.

 The other problem was getting the signal to the ground, a coaxial cable would lose too much signal and waveguides are not easily made flexible or extendable.
 During this period the RRE had begun experimenting with the transmission of radar signals using microwave relays.
 This system tapped into the changing voltage being sent to the radar display, the video signal, and sent it to the reflector plate of a reflex klystron.
 This produced a microwave signal with a varying frequency encoding a frequency modulated version of the video.